isomerpages/ncss-ssi/pages/Eleanor Wong, St Hilda's Community Services Centre.md

 description: Ms Eleanor Wong is a community executive at St Hilda's Community Services Centre.
 Read more about her social service story.
 ---

-## Ms Eleanor Wong, Community Executive, St Hilda’s Community Services Centre
+## Community Executive, St Hilda’s Community Services Centre

 Having worked with former offenders for over 10 years, Eleanor Wong was no stranger to social work.
 However, it still took a leap of faith for her to make a job switch and start working with the elderly at St Hilda’s Community Services Centre, Friends@St Hilda’s Link.
 The move threw her into unfamiliar territory and, for the first few days, she questioned if she had made the right decision.
 Seeking answers, she turned to prayer, and was rewarded with a strong sense of peace.